ro-berto/build/scripts/slave/README.recipes.md

 call completes the results can be obtained from self.compile_targets() and self.test_targets().

-To run MB, we need to use the actual mastername and buildername we're running on, and not those of the continuous builder the trybot may be configured to match, because a trybot may be configured with different MB settings.
+To run MB, we get the build ID for the builder currently being run and not those of the continuous builder the trybot may be configured to match, because the trybot may have a different mb configuration.
-However, recipes used by Findit for culprit finding may override the defaults with `mb_mastername` and `mb_buildername` to exactly match a given continuous builder.
+However, recipes used by Findit for culprit finding may override the default with `builder_id` to exactly match a given continuous builder.

 &emsp; **@property**<br>&mdash; **def [paths](/scripts/slave/recipe_modules/filter/api.py#42)(self):**